Get great sound for an affordable price! Compare the best earbuds that you can get for under $100.

-As is common in a lot of in ear monitors, the frequency response of the Momentum In Ear tends to follow a V-shaped frequency profile, with mid frequency content clearly falling off in certain musical genres.
+As is common in a lot of in-ear monitors, the frequency response of the Momentum In-Ear tends to follow a V-shaped frequency profile, with mid-frequency content clearly falling off in certain musical genres.

 However, this doesn’t mean that the overall sound quality is lacking.

 Powerful bass highlights the listening experience with these earbuds.
-Lows are delivered with fast attack and a veritable punch.
+Lows are delivered with a fast attack and a veritable punch.

 Mid tones can be perceived as lacking, especially with electric guitar-heavy rock tracks.